 YMYL refers to Your Money Your Life.
 A term used in the Search Quality Evaluator Guidelines to group all the websites that involve any kind of information regarding medical, financial, money transactions, and any kind of important event that can have a life-altering effect.

-Essentially, if the information on the web page is bad, and you listened to it, there will be a negative impact on your life quality.
+Essentially, if the information on the web page is bad, and you followed their advice, there will be a negative impact on your life quality.

 That’s why Google puts the utmost importance and scrutinize the websites giving these kinds of information.

 Letting your visitors know excatly who you are and how to reach you is one important box to tick if you want to be running a quality YMYL website that can be trusted.